-In affordable housing development, multiple funding sources are secured for a development prior to the start of construction begins when most funds, including Measure A1, begin to be expended.
-As a result, during this reporting period, HCD committed \$94 million of the Measure A1 Bond to rental housing projects, but no funds were actually spent as most projects did not undergo significant construction during this time period.
-Additionally, the Board of Supervisors authorized a \$1.4 million administrative contract with Hello Housing on March 13, 2018 to oversee the Down Payment Assistance Program.
-Finally, HCD staff costs through the end of the reporting period totaled \$1.3 million.
+During this reporting period, HCD committed \$94 million of the Measure A1 Bond to rental housing projects, but no funds were actually drawn.
+Additionally, the Board of Supervisors authorized a \$1.4 million administrative contract with Hello Housing on March 13, 2018 to oversee the Down Payment Assistance Program, but only \$1.4 million was spent before June 30, 2018.
+Finally, HCD staff costs through the end of the reporting period were \$1.3 million.
 Future reports, when funds began will have been spent in earnest, will include commitment versus expenditure sections under each of the program chapters.